lucask07/instrbuilder/docs/source/tutorial.rst

 Tutorial
 **************************************************

-Import needed modules and configure paths to the csv files of each command:
+Import needed modules and configure paths to the CSV file that describes the commands of the instrument:

 .. code-block:: python